Technological-Unemployment/coffee/README.md

-# coffee
+# Coffee Replenishment Notifier 🍵
-Automatic coffee reordering notifier.
-Using a Raspberry Pi 4 and semi-supervised image classification model, in this case, a neural network model, an email will be sent when the level of coffee in a container falls below a specified threshold.
+Leveraging the power of a Raspberry Pi 4 combined with the precision of a semi-supervised neural network image classifier, this project ensures you always have your favorite brew.
+Whenever the coffee content in your container dwindles below a set threshold, our system promptly dispatches an email alert, prompting a timely reorder.